 “Here’s to an overflowing tip-cup! “

-That’s a lot promises, the letter reads like an infomercial.
-The questions is: Can their product deliver?
+That’s a lot of promises, the letter reads like an infomercial.
+The question is: Can their product deliver?
 The answer is: Only for the bottom rung jobs behind the bar.
-And the social life of those positions are…drunks, weirdo’s and off duty hookers.
+And the social life of those positions are…drunks, weirdoes and off-duty hookers.
 Sorry, those are the facts.